FELINE BILIARY (BABESIOSIS)

 What should I do to try and prevent my cat from contracting biliary?

 The exact cause of feline biliary is not known for certain, but we recommend the use of tick control on a monthly basis.
-We have a range of suitable over the counter products available. back to top
+We have a range of suitable over the counter products available.

 back to Pet Info